hyeomans/hugo-blog-src/content/post/Resilience-with-disyuntor.md

 Connection: keep-alive
 ```

 Now imagine this is a production setup.
 Your flaky service is an internal service that has gone down.
 Your public service start swamping with requests your internal service.
-After a while your public service became unresponsive.
+After a while your public service becomes unresponsive.

 You can even reproduce that scenario with this command: